 Joining writer’s groups is a great way to stay up to date on on the happenings of the ever-changing world of publishing as well as getting feedback on your writing.
 There are different groups for different purposes.

 You can find groups both online and off, and if you’re as busy as many writers, you’ll probably be glad to know you have a lot to choose from on the great, big internet.
+Facebook has a lot of them.
+You can find forums with a specific focus, such as romance writers.
+A great general board is Kboards.

 Now that you have (hopefully a lot of good) feedback from your beta readers, it’s time to pull up your sleeves and get dirty.
 You don’t have to make every change suggested.
 You’re the author, and you know your story.
 You’re going to have to go through and decide what feedback you’re going to put into action.